Procedure Guide ·Luxating Patella Surgery ·2026

 3How long is recovery after luxating patella surgery?

-Recovery takes 6-8 weeks.
-Strict rest for 4-6 weeks with short leash walks only; most dogs walk normally by 2-4 weeks.
-Physical therapy speeds recovery, and follow-up X-rays at 6-8 weeks confirm healing.
-Long-term joint supplements are recommended.
+6-8 weeks.
+Strict rest 4-6 weeks, leash walks only.
+Most dogs walk normally by 2-4 weeks.
+Physical therapy speeds recovery.
+Follow-up X-rays at 6-8 weeks.
+Long-term supplements recommended.

 4What breeds are most prone to luxating patella?